nutanix-cloud-native/cosi-driver-nutanix/README.md

   # PC Credentials in format <prism-ip>:<prism-port>:<user>:<password>.
   # eg. "<ip>:<port>:user:password"
   PC_SECRET: ""
+  # Controls whether certificate chain will be validated for S3 endpoint
+  # If INSECURE is set to true, an insecure connection will be made with
+  # the S3 endpoint (Certs will not be used)
+  S3_INSECURE: "false"
+  # Controls whether certificate chain will be validated for Prism Central
+  # If INSECURE is set to true, an insecure connection will be made with
+  # the PC endpoint (Certs will not be used)
+  PC_INSECURE: "false"
+  # Base64 encoded content of the root certificate authority file for S3 endpoint
+  # empty if no certs should be used.
+  # Example,
+  # S3_CA_CERT: "LS0tLS1CRU...SUZJQ0FURS0tLS0tCg=="
+  S3_CA_CERT: ""
+  # Base64 encoded content of the root certificate authority file for Prism Central
+  # empty if no certs should be used.
+  PC_CA_CERT: ""
 ```

 Then restart the provisioner pod so that the new secret changes getting mounted on the new pod and will thereon be used.